jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 ```

-Now it is time to run our script and print our messages.
+Now it is time to run our script and print our messages:

 ```python
 > python bot.py